appsnipp/cheatsheets/android-jetpack-compose-cheatsheet.md

 ```

 ## 13. OutlinedTextField
 **Description/Summary**: An outlined variant of TextField with borders, ideal for forms where multiple fields are grouped.
-Supports error states and icons[22][23].
+Supports error states and icons.

 **Sample Kotlin Code**:
 ```kotlin